Travel guide

 • Georgia and Armenia: never in standard Europe plans

-⚠️ Important for travelers to the Balkans: if your road trip includes Bosnia, Serbia, or Kosovo, check the covered countries before purchasing.
-For these destinations, you may need to supplement with our selection of international eSIMs with broader coverage.
+⚠️ Important for Balkan travelers: if your road trip includes Bosnia, Serbia, or Kosovo, check the covered countries before buying.
+For these destinations, you might need to supplement with our selection of international eSIMs with wider coverage.

 5G coverage in Europe

 5G is already available in major cities in Germany, France, the United Kingdom, Italy, and Spain.
-In Eastern countries and rural areas, you'll still be on 4G LTE, which is perfectly sufficient for any tourist use.
+In Eastern European countries and rural areas, you will still be on 4G LTE, which is perfectly sufficient for any tourist use.

 Tips for managing data on a European road trip

-A month of travel through several countries tests your data management skills.
-These habits make the difference between arriving on day 30 with plenty of data or running out in week 3:
+A month of travel across several countries tests your data management.
+These habits make the difference between reaching day 30 with plenty of data or running out in week 3:

 1. Download offline maps by region

 Google Maps allows you to download entire regions.
-Download the countries you're going to visit before you leave or when you have Wi-Fi.
+Download the countries you're going to visit before you leave or when you're on Wi-Fi.
 An offline map of France takes up about 400 MB but saves you hundreds of MB of real-time navigation.

 2. Configure photo backup to "Wi-Fi only"